aws-samples/amazon-s3-resumable-upload/serverless/README-english.md

 Amazon EC2 Autoscaling Group Cluster and Serverless AWS Lambda can be deployed together, or seperated used in different senario
 * Transmission between AWS Global and AWS China: Serverless version is suitable for unschedule burst migration.
 * Serverless solution with AWS Lambda and SQS can support large file of tens of GBytes size with unique resumable technique, no worry of 15 mins timeout of Lambda.
-* Fast and stable: Multiple nodes X Multiple files/node X Multiple threads/file.
+* **Fast and stable**: Multiple nodes X Multiple files/node X Multiple threads/file.
 Support mass of hugh file concurrently migration.
 Auto-seperate small file ( including 0 Size) and large file for different procedure.
 * Optional to setup VPC NAT with TCP BBR enable and control EIP to accelerating in some special case.
 In normal case, e.g. us-east-1, no need for NAT to accelerate.
-* Reliability: SQS queue managed files level jobs, break-point resume trasmission, with timeout protection.
+* **Reliability**: SQS queue managed files level jobs, break-point resume trasmission, with timeout protection.
 Every part will be verified with MD5 after transmission.
 Single Point of True, final file merging takes the destination S3 as standard, to ensure integrity.
-* Security: Transfer in memory, no writing to disk.
+* **Security**: Transfer in memory, no writing to disk.
 SSL encryption on transmission.
 Open source for audit.
 Leverage IAM role and Lambda Environment Variable(KMS) to store credential Access Key.
-* Controlable operation: Job dispatched match the speed of transmission.
+* **Controlable operation**: Job dispatched match the speed of transmission.
 System capacity predictable.
 DynamoDB and SQS read/write frequency only related to file numbers, no related to file size.
 Auto-collect logs to CloudWatch log group.
 AWS CDK auto deploy.
-* Elastic cost optimization: Serverless AWS Lambda only pay for invocation.
+* **Elastic cost optimization**: Serverless AWS Lambda only pay for invocation.
 Support all kind of S3 Storage Class, save long term storage cost.

   Serverless Version Architecture